Roxolan0/Brockton-Bay/README.md

 --- Scrollable
 --- Get the Ask windows out of the way
 --- Some kind of log, especially for combat
+V-- Sorting of the big People list
---- More sorting (in the big People list, in final score)
+--- Sorting of the final score
 --- Move People to the Location area when they're placed their.

 V Make the AI be an AI